VictorHeDev/wunderkind/README.md

 ### Resources Used

-[jQuery](https://api.jquery.com/) - instead of using Vanilla JS to manipulate the DOM
+- [jQuery](https://api.jquery.com/) - instead of using Vanilla JS to manipulate the DOM
+- [Kohls](https://www.kohls.com/) - main website used to practice

 ### Lessons I learned